Cycling in Gloucestershire

 An aside: on Bicycle Beano the definition of 'a Dymock' was a cyclist who frantically searched for something in both pannier bags and bar bag 2 or 3 times, only to find it later in their pocket!

-A little challenge for hill climbers is the lane over the northern end of the hill (cycle from west to east and enjoy a pint at The Yew Tree Inn at Clifford's Mesne).
+A little challenge for hill climbers is to cycle up the lane over the northern end of the hill from west to east.
 The lane along the western side of the hill and over the southern end is less challenging and takes you to The Glass House Inn.

 The Bee Shelter